7. Functionsï

 Next, the contents can be extracted with unzip:

-t <- tempdir() # temporary directory to extract the files to
+t <- tempdir() # temporary directory for extracted files

 (d <- unzip(f, exdir=t)) # returns extracted file paths